AbuseIO/abuseio-vagrant/readme.md

     ABUSEIO_PATH = "../AbuseIO"

 #### email settings
-The vagrant environment uses fetchmail and ssmtp instead of postfix to fetch and receive mail, you want to modify ssmtp.conf and fetchmailrc in the config directory, so it will use your own email credentials.
+The vagrant environment uses fetchmail and ssmtp instead of postfix, to process mail, you will want to modify ssmtp.conf and fetchmailrc in the config directory, to use your own email credentials.

 ### Running the vagrant environment